-The REIT has used the Internal Control - Integrated Framework (2013) from The Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in order to assess the effectiveness of the REIT's internal control over financial reporting.
-There are no material weaknesses relating to the design of either DC&P or ICFR as at December 31, 2016.
-There have been no changes to the REIT's ICFR during Q4 2016 and the year ended December 31, 2016, that have materially affected, or are reasonably likely to materially affect, the REIT's ICFR.
+The REIT has used the Internal Control - Integrated Framework (2013) from The Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in order to assess the effectiveness of the REIT's ICFR.
+Management has evaluated, or caused to be evaluated, the REIT's ICFR and DC&P and has determined that the design and operation of the REIT's ICFR and DC&P were effective as at December 31, 2017.
+There have been no changes to the REIT's ICFR during Q4 2017 and the year ended December 31, 2017, that have materially affected, or are reasonably likely to materially affect, the REIT's ICFR.